lmiller1990/vue-testing-handbook/src/v3/vuex-in-components.md

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/ComponentWithVuex.spec.js).

-## Using `createLocalVue` to test `$store.state`
+## Using `global.plugins` to test `$store.state`

-In a regular Vue app, we install Vuex using `Vue.use(Vuex)`, and then pass a new Vuex store to the app.
-If we do the same in a unit test, though, all unit tests will receive the Vuex store - even tests that are not using the store. `vue-test-utils` provides a `createLocalVue` method, which provides a temporary `Vue` instance to be used on a test by test basis.
-Let's see how to use it.
+In a regular Vue app, we install Vuex using `app.use(store)`, which installs a globally available Vuex store in the app.
+In a unit test, we can do exactly the same thing.
+Unlike a regular Vue app, we don't want to share the same Vuex store across every test - we want a fresh one for each test.
+Let's see how we can do that.
 First, a simple `<ComponentWithGetters>` component that renders a username in the store's base state.

 ```html
 <template>